utap2/utap2/docs/rst/installation.rst

                      GFAP_reporter_12hLPS_CD45_2_LPS_2

-      It is crucial to ensure that all category names are identical to the names mentioned above.
+      It is crucial to ensure that all category names (e.g  "MG_cont",  "MG_LPS" etc. or refer to the screenshot below) are identical to the names mentioned above.
 This is of utmost importance for verifying the successful completion of the UTAP2 run test.

    7.click on "Run analysis" button